20 Jobs That Make Remote Working Easy

 “Broadly, these industries have all seen shifts since the pandemic began and have required additional professionals to work, largely remotely, to support those changes,” Reynolds says.

-Here are the 20 most popular work-from-home job titles in 2020:
+Here are the 20 most popular work-from-home job titles:

 Average salary: $51,208, according to PayScale